cocos/cocos-docs/en/publish/short-tutorial-to-install-python.md

 ## Install by using the installer in the cocos creator

-Cocos creator 2.4.10 has added the official macos 64 bits intaller of Python2.7.18, to be an optionnal method for those who has a bad internet connection.
+Cocos Creator 2.4.10 has added the official macos 64 bits intaller of Python 2.7.18, to be an optionnal method for those who has a bad internet connection.
 We won't install it automatically while it requires your autorization.